 Fear of driving on freeways is a common phobia, especially if you live in Los Angeles where freeway driving is needed to live a full life!
 But be hopeful.
 Freeway driving anxiety is highly treatable.
-You can regain confidence and get back behind the wheel!
+You can regain confidence driving and get back on road behind the wheel!

 Fear of driving on the freeway can be created by a variety of experiences.
 Some suffer freeway driving phobia after being in a car accident.
 Others develop it after observing an accident.
 And others develop this fear without experiencing or witnessing any accident at all.
 Anxiety and the development of a phobia can occur when we feel a loss of control.
 And we then seek to avoid that which creates discomfort.